Raoshwill99/stxsustain/README.md

-# STX 4 Sustainability: Real-World Environmental Impact Solutions
+# STX for Sustainability: Real-World Environmental Impact Solutions

 ## Overview

 STX for Sustainability is a blockchain-based solution built on the Stacks ecosystem, aiming to create a framework for funding and incentivizing environmental projects using STX.
-By tokenizing carbon credits and supporting sustainable practices, this project promotes ecological responsibility while enhancing the value of STX.
+By tokenizing carbon credits, supporting sustainable practices, and providing a marketplace for trading, this project promotes ecological responsibility while enhancing the value of STX.

 ## Features

 - Register and manage carbon credits
 - Verification system for carbon credits
 - Transfer verified carbon credits between users
+- Marketplace for listing and trading carbon credits
 - Track total carbon credits in the system
 - Manage verifiers for credit validation

 ## Smart Contract

-The core of this project is a Clarity smart contract that manages carbon credits.
+The core of this project is a Clarity smart contract that manages carbon credits and facilitates a marketplace.
 Here are the main functions:

+### Carbon Credit Management
 - `register-carbon-credits`: Allow users to register new carbon credits (pending state)
 - `verify-carbon-credits`: Enable authorized verifiers to approve pending credits
 - `transfer-carbon-credits`: Enable the transfer of verified carbon credits between users

+### Verifier Management
 - `set-verifier`: Allow the contract owner to designate authorized verifiers
 - `remove-verifier`: Allow the contract owner to remove verifier status

+### Marketplace Functions
+- `create-listing`: Create a new listing to sell carbon credits
+- `cancel-listing`: Cancel an existing listing
+- `buy-credits`: Purchase credits from an existing listing

+### Read-only Functions
 - `get-carbon-credits`: Retrieve the carbon credit balance for a given account
 - `get-total-carbon-credits`: Get the total number of verified carbon credits in the system
 - `is-verifier`: Check if an account is an authorized verifier
+- `get-listing`: Get details of a specific listing
+- `get-all-listings`: Retrieve all active listings in the marketplace

 ## Getting Started